 The Junior School is a creative place where music plays a major part in everyday life.
 The School sings together often at the daily Morning Talk, there are class presentations each term and regular instrumental and singing performances.
 Twice a year we hold a Junior School Gathering where the School comes together with their family to sing communal songs, class items and ensemble pieces.
 All singing and performing is led by music staff and accompanied from the piano or guitar.

-In Year 2, all children learn either the violin or ‘cello as part of our Strings Programme.
+In Year 3, all children learn either the violin or ‘cello as part of our Strings Programme, and in Year 4, all children learn the ukulele.
 The children love learning instruments and huge numbers enjoy taking instrumental and singing lessons provided by our large team of outstanding visiting teachers – find out more by visiting the Junior School Activities page.

 Music is taught to all pupils each week by a specialist teacher, and class teaching is kept as active and as practical as possible.
 Each year group is taught separately but there is close progression between year groups.
 Some example curriculum topics include: